chnls13/House_Price_Prediction/README.md

 # Data Description

 SalePrice - the property's sale price in dollars.
-This is the target variable that we're trying to predict.
+This is the target variable that we're trying to predict

 MSSubClass: The building class